hypo69/hypo/pytest/gemini/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_html_ru.md

 import pytest
 import html

+# Placeholder for the Python code.
+Replace with the actual code.
-# This is a placeholder.
-The actual Python code needs to be provided
+#  The following example is just a placeholder.
-# to generate meaningful tests.
-The example below demonstrates
-# how to write tests for a hypothetical function.

-def example_function(param: str, param1: str = None) -> dict:
+def function_example(param: str, param1: str = None) -> dict:
     """
     Args:
-        param (str): Description of parameter 'param'.
-        param1 (str, optional): Description of parameter 'param1'.
+        param (str): Description of the parameter 'param'. param1 (str, optional): Description of the parameter 'param1'.
 Defaults to None.

     Returns:
         dict: Description of the return value.
+Returns a dictionary.

     Raises:
-        ValueError: If param is empty.
+        ValueError: Raises ValueError if param is empty.
     """
     if not param:
         raise ValueError("Parameter 'param' cannot be empty.")